opendocsg/slw-judgments-backfill/2009_SGHC_143/report.md

  The Logicrose, The Times, 5 March 1988, Millett J said that it was no part of the function of the court in exercising its discretion under Order 24, rule 16 to punish the party in default.
 In all ordinary cases that must be so.
 But I can imagine cases of contumacious conduct, such as the deliberate suppression of a document, which might justify the striking out on the analogy of striking out for want of prosecution under Order 25, rule 1(4) even if a fair trial were still possible.
 I use the word “contumacious” with the encouragement of my Lord Sir John Megaw, since it expresses the required meaning more accurately than “contumelious”, the word more commonly used and originally, I believe, used by Diplock LJ in this connection.
 But cases of contumacious conduct in relation to discovery must necessarily be extremely rare.

-113    Then in _Federal Lands Commissioner v Neo Hong Huat_ [1998] SGHC 131 (“ _Neo Hong Huat_ ”), Chan Seng Onn JC expressed the view that it was not necessary to show that the fair trial of the action is impossible where there was deliberate and contumacious disregard of court orders.
+113    Then in _Federal Lands Commissioner v Neo Hong Huat_ <span class="citation">[1998] SGHC 131</span> (“ _Neo Hong Huat_ ”), Chan Seng Onn JC expressed the view that it was not necessary to show that the fair trial of the action is impossible where there was deliberate and contumacious disregard of court orders.
 He said

 at [43]: